cloning-tee-blockchains/cloning-tee-blockchains.github.io/case_studies.md

 #### Responsible Disclosure

 On July 10, 2024, we responsibly disclosed our findings to Ten and suggested countermeasures to the developers.
-Ten has acknowledged the vulnerability as a potential attack vector and indicated that they will take steps to address the issue based on our recommendations.
+On July 30, 2024, Ten has acknowledged the vulnerability as a potential attack vector and indicated that they will take steps to address the issue based on our recommendations.